great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_configuredassetdataconnector.md

 The following examples will show scenarios that ConfiguredAssetDataConnectors can help you analyze, using `ConfiguredAssetFilesystemDataConnector`.

-### Example 1: Basic Configuration for a single DataAsset
+### Example 1: Basic Configuration for a single Data Asset

 Continuing the example above, imagine you have the following files in the directory `<MY DIRECTORY>`: